maxdesalle/website/content/posts/mastering-zcash.md

 Let's break this down:

 anchor: The Merkle root that Alice's proof references.
 This commits her transaction to a specific state of the commitment tree.
-Nodes will verify this is a recent, valid root.
-If Alice tried to use an anchor from a year ago, the transaction would be rejected.
+Nodes will verify this is a valid root that existed at some point in the tree's history.
+While old anchors are technically valid, wallets typically use recent anchors to maximize the anonymity set.

 - **cv (value commitment):** A cryptographic commitment to the value being spent or created in each action.
 These don't reveal the actual amounts.
 Instead, they're constructed so that the sum of all cv values across the transaction encodes the net flow.
 If the transaction is balanced (inputs = outputs + fee), the math works out.
 If not, verification fails.